Bankruptcy For Small Business Owners

 We can help you liquidate your business or reorganize your debts to give you and your business a fresh start.

 When small businesses have financial problems, often the owners have similar financial problems as they have co-signed and guaranteed business debts.
 This is a typical case that we have seen since 2008 when businesses faced considerable challenges from a deteriorating economy.
 We have dealt with this scenario many times, and we can successfully protect you personally from your business creditors.
 We have vast experience in guiding you through this difficult and complex process.

-There are many thriving businesses in Hartford, Connecticut.
-However, some businesses go awry, and things may get to the point of the business owners considering business or commercial bankruptcy.
+There are many thriving businesses in Hartford, CT., however, some businesses go awry, and things may get to the point of the business owners considering business or commercial bankruptcy.
 When that happens, the business owners should ask some key questions and discuss the answers with other stakeholders in order to determine if bankruptcy is the right path.

 Why do businesses get to the point of considering bankruptcy?